-During the Acquisition and Safe Hold (ASH) mode, attitude of FORMOAT-5 (FS5) satellite is not fully controlled.
-Direct sun exposure on Remote Sensing Instrument (RSI) sensor of the satellite telescope may occur.
-Effect of the sun exposure on the RSI sensor performance is investigated to evaluate the instrument’s survivability on orbit.
+During the Acquisition and Safe Hold (ASH) mode, FORMOAT-5 (FS5) satellite attitude is not fully controlled.
+Direct sun exposure on the Remote Sensing Instrument (RSI) satellite telescope sensor may occur.
+The sun exposure effect on RSI sensor performance is investigated to evaluate the instrument’s survivability in orbit.
 Both satellite spin speed and sun exposure duration are considered as the key parameters in this study.
-A simple radiometry technique is used to calculate the total sun radiance exposure in order to examine the integrity of the RSI sensor.
-Total sun irradiance on the sensor is computed by considering the effect of spectral variations through RSI’s five-band filter.
-Experiment of directly exposing the sensor to sun on the ground was also performed and no obvious performance degradation was found.
-Based on both analysis and experiment results, it is concluded that FS5 RSI sensor can survive from the direct sun exposure during the ASH mode.
+A simple radiometry technique is used to calculate the total sun radiance exposure to examine the RSI sensor integrity.
+Total sun irradiance on the sensor is computed by considering the spectral variation effect through the RSI’s five-band filter.
+Experiments that directly expose the sensor to the sun on the ground were performed with no obvious performance degradation found.
+Based on both the analysis and experiment results, it is concluded that the FS5 RSI sensor can survive direct sun exposure during the ASH mode.